 Goat Falls Trail | Iron Creek Trailhead | Moderate/Strenuous

 Goat Falls is the largest waterfall in the Sawtooths!
 The falls spill from Goat Lake, a rocky bowl that sits northwest of the Williams and Thompson Peaks.
 Hikers can find access to the base of the falls via a moderate to strenuous, but beautiful, trail that hugs the mountainside.
-This will definitely make your list of best hikes in Idaho after you have experienced it.
+This will make your list of best hikes in Idaho after you have experienced it.
 Local tip: Be sure to take a map and be careful; some parts of this well-worn trail are not officially marked and maintained.

 Lady Face & Bridal Veil Falls | Stanley Lake Trailhead | Moderate